Jorge Antunes (actor)

 Jorge Antunes is an Angolan actor and TV host.
 He is best known for hosting Estrelas ao Palco on TPA and Quem quer ser milionário?
-(Who Wants to Be a Millionaire?).
+Who Wants to Be a Millionaire.
+His father is a belgien portuguese photographer and his mother is an angola teacher and writer.
+He has a son Dimitri Gomes born in 2009 that is a footblall player.?).